Preparing for a CIS or MACS Major at UO

 Programming Languages in the CIS Major

-CIS 210 and 211 are currently taught using Python, and CIS 212 is taught using Java.
-Students should consider taking a course in Java, if the equivalents of CIS 210, 211, and 212 courses at their current college / university are taught in other languages.
+CIS 210 and 211 are taught using Python, and CIS 212 is taught using C. Students who have taken CIS 210, 211, and 212 course equivalents at their current school may want to take a course in Python and/or C.

 Discrete Math Requirements